jnbbender/Unity3D-Stuff/Utilities/SceneBookmarkManager/README.md

 * When you **Add** a new Bookmark you define a Label and Target Object if you want.
 * In the dropdown your can **Rename**, **Remove** and **Reset Position**

 Sometimes that character or scene view isn't exactly where you might want it.
 So simply move the Target Object (in my case the character) and select **Reset Position**.
 Now that bookmark will be placed right where the Target Object is.

 There is no need to put this in an _Editor_ directory and all Bookmarks are saved in a ScriptableObject in the same directory as this script so your Scene is never polluted.

+You will find it under Tools -> Nasty Diaper -> Scene Bookmark Manager

 ![Screenshot](./Capture.PNG "Screenshot")